Caravan is formed by Pye Hastings, Richard Sinclair, Dave Sinclair and Richard Coughlan.

 their own tents outside the church hall and spend the summer

-living and rehearsing there .
+living and rehearsing there.

-Sessions for Caravan's
+Sessions for Caravan's debut

-stides of the single.
+the single.

 [28] Canterbury, Beehive Club